 Why is chiropractic such an effective option against headaches?
 Because Dr. Pascal Paquet, chiropractor, D.C., goes directly to the source of pain, rather than masking symptoms with drugs that can have dangerous side effects.

-According to Dr. Pascal Paquet, chiropractor, D.C., the origin of most headaches is not the head, it’s actually the neck.
+According to Dr. Pascal Paquet, chiropractor, D.C., the origin of certain headaches is not the head, it’s possibly the neck.
 Scientific studies indicate that for many patients vertebral subluxation is the hidden cause.
 The good news is that chiropractic care safely and effectively fixes this problem as well as the pain associated with it.

 Studies show that vertebral subluxations alter how muscles function, which in turn causes the muscle tension and pain.
 Since muscles and tendons join the vertebrae of the neck with the head, it is easy to understand how a misaligned vertebra in the neck or upper back can initiate a chain reaction that disturbs the muscle integrity in the head, causing the pain.
 This link between the spine and back muscles, and head and neck explains why headaches are often accompanied by muscle pain in the neck and upper back.